Twined in Bronze: Achilles Among the Shades

 The Encounter with Odysseus

-Through the mists of the unremembering came Odysseus,
+Through the mists of the unremembering came Odysseus of many turns,

 his words still honey-bright, his tongue still silver-edged: